GPTCLEANUP AI

 Gibberish for Parties and Team Building

 Gibberish is a simple icebreaker or team game: one person encodes a message, others try to decode it or pass it along.
 A Gibberish translator makes encoding and decoding quick so the game stays fun.
 Agree on the same tool and scheme before starting so everyone can decode.
-For other fun text tools—Simlish, Cartinese, fancy English—see our Simlish translator, Cartinese translator, and fancy English translator.
-For cleaning pasted text, use our strip HTML and space remover.
-Our homepage lists all tools.
+For text you paste from a webpage or document, clean it first with a plain-text tool.

 Why Decoding Sometimes Fails

 Decoding can fail if the encoded text was produced by a different Gibberish scheme (e.g., "idig" vs "ithag"), if characters were changed when copying (e.g., a typo or wrong character), or if the text was modified by another app (e.g., autocorrect).
 Paste the exact encoded text and use the same tool that was used to encode.
-If you pasted from a webpage or document, clean the text first with our strip HTML and space remover so you have plain input.
-For other secret-message or fun-language tools, see our Simlish and Cartinese translators on our homepage.
+If you pasted from a webpage or document, clean the text first with a plain-text tool so you have plain input.

 No Install or Sign-Up

 The Gibberish translator runs in your browser.
 No download or account is required.
 Open the page, encode or decode, and copy the result.
-The same is true for our other translators and text tools: Simlish, Ganglish, Cartinese, fancy English, word descrambler, and species name generator.
-For the full set, visit our homepage.
-On mobile, all tools work in the browser.
+On mobile, the same workflow applies; all tools work in the browser.

 Gibberish and Language Learning